QB3L/QBLog/README.md

 QBLog
 =====

-Quick way to redirect any console logs on iOS applications to a specified file.
+Quick and way to redirect any console logs on iOS applications to a specified file.
 Great for putting on beta apps for testers.

 Screenshots
 --------------------
 ![QBLog](http://www.topbalancesoftware.com/apps/gitmedia/qblog.gif)

 Getting Started
 =================